RyanDotsikas/Gmail-Test-Automation-With-Selenium/README.md

 Operation Instructions:
 1. Open the command line
-2. Navigate to the project folder: ECSE428_A2
+2. Navigate to the project folder
 3. Enter the following in the command line to run the tests: ‘behave’
 4. When the Gmail web page is loaded, log in to a Gmail account of your choice
   a.
 This is to avoid Gmail’s security measures, such as Captcha or Two-Step Authentication, that are designed to stop bots such as this